 AGCO conducts business only with reputable customers involved in legitimate business activities and with funds derived from legitimate sources.
 As a company, we are committed to complying with all anti-money laundering and anti-terrorism laws throughout the world.
-"Money laundering" refers to transactions that are intended to conceal the illegal source of funds in order to make those funds appear legitimate.

 Anyone who engages in money laundering not only damages the Company's reputation for integrity, but also subjects themselves and the Company to serious civil and criminal penalties.